 While Mothers of Chibok once again renews attention on the kidnapping, it’s a wholesome endeavor at showing “women bravely holding onto hope in the face of adversity.”

-Mothers of Chibok got its world premiere last weekend at the ongoing Doc NYC, the annual documentary film festival in New York.
-The filmwill be screened for a second time at the festival on Wednesday, Nov.
-20, at the Village East by Angelika.
+Mothers of Chibok had its world premiere in November 2024 at Doc NYC, the annual documentary film festival in New York.

 Below are two clips from the film, including one of Yana Galang, mother to one of the kidnapped girls, negotiating the leasing price of a farm, and another teaching her children English alphabets and elementary words.

-Watch the exclusive clips below and buy tickets to the film’s Doc NYC screening here.
+Watch the exclusive clips below and buy tickets to the film’s Encounters screening here.

 Film + TV